 23. Cargo record book, duty of ships to carry etc.

-(1) This section applies to a trading ship proceeding on an intra-state voyage that carries liquid substances in bulk.
+(1) This section applies to a trading ship in State waters that carries liquid substances in bulk.

 (2) A cargo record book shall be carried in every ship to which this section applies.